Henry Levin (director): 20th Century Fox

 In April 1951 Levin signed an exclusive contract with 20th Century Fox.
 His first film for them was meant to be Mabel and Me Instead he did Belles on Their Toes (1952); The President's Lady (1952) a biopic of Andrew Jackson with Charlton Heston; The Farmer Takes a Wife (1953) with Betty Grable; Mister Scoutmaster (1953) with Clifton Webb; Three Young Texans (1954), a Western with Jeffrey Hunter; and The Gambler from Natchez (1954) a Western with Dale Robertson.

-He did some uncredited work on Way of a Gaucho (1952).
+He also did some uncredited work on Way of a Gaucho (1952).

 Levin went to England to make The Dark Avenger (1954) with Errol Flynn, a co production between Fox and Allied Artists.
 In 1956 he was announced for Love Story with Barbara Stanwyck and producer Paul Goldstein but the film was not made.
 For Allied he made Let's Be Happy (1957).

-Pat Boone

 Back at Fox Levin directed Pat Boone's first film, Bernardine (1957).
 At Paramount he did a Western with Jack Palance, The Lonely Man (1957), then Fox called him back to do Boone's second film, April Love (1957).
+During the making of this he said "I see psychological dramas and get depressed.
+I prefer working with pleasant people."

-He went to England to do a film for Fox, A Nice Little Bank That Should Be Robbed (1958), then back in Hollywood did two with Clifton Webb, The Remarkable Mr. Pennypacker (1959) and Holiday for Lovers (1959).

-Webb was also meant to be in Levin's Journey to the Center of the Earth (1959) but fell ill and was replaced by James Mason; Pat Boone co-starred and the film was a huge hit.
+Levin went to England to do a film for Fox, A Nice Little Bank That Should Be Robbed (1958), then back in Hollywood did two comedies with Clifton Webb, The Remarkable Mr. Pennypacker (1959) and Holiday for Lovers (1959).
+Webb was also meant to be in Levin's Journey to the Center of the Earth (1959) but fell ill and was replaced by James Mason; Pat Boone co-starred and the film was a huge hit - it is often cited as Levin's best movie.

 MGM

 Levin went to MGM where he did Where the Boys Are (1960), an ensemble romantic comedy for producer Joe Pasternak.
-It was a hit and MGM signed him to a four-year contract to make one film a year.

-For the same studio he did The Wonders of Aladdin (1961) and The Wonderful World of the Brothers Grimm (1962), the latter an expensive costume picture which he did for George Pal in Cinerama; Pal did the fairy tale sequences and Levin did the Grimm brother scenes.
+It was a hit and MGM signed the director to a four-year contract to make one film a year.
+For the same studio he did The Wonders of Aladdin (1961), produced by Joseph Levine and shot in Tunisia.
+He then went into The Wonderful World of the Brothers Grimm (1962), an expensive costume picture which he did for George Pal in Cinerama; Pal did the fairy tale sequences and Levin did the Grimm brother scenes.

 At Universal, Levin made If a Man Answers (1962) with Sandra Dee and Bobby Darin.

 Back at MGM he did the last two pictures on his contract, Come Fly with Me (1963), a Where the Boys Are style comedy about air stewardesses, and Honeymoon Hotel (1964).
-While making the latter he said he was living in Rome.
+While making the latter he had been living in Rome for the past three years, and travelling to work.